python/cpython/Doc/using/mac.rst

    that links to a usually older and incomplete version of Python provided by and for use by the Apple development tools, :program:`Xcode` or the :program:`Command Line Tools for Xcode`.
-   You should never modify or attempt to delete this installation, as it is Apple-controlled and is used by Apple- or third-party software.
-If you choose to install a newer Python version from python.org, you will have two different but functional Python installations on your computer that can co-exist.
+   You should never modify or attempt to delete this installation, as it is Apple-controlled and is used by Apple-provided or third-party software.
+If you choose to install a newer Python version from ``python.org``, you will have two different but functional Python installations on your computer that can co-exist.
 The default installer options should ensure that its :command:`python3` will be used instead of the system :command:`python3`.